emichael/dslabs/README.md

 The DSLabs framework and labs are engineered around the goal of helping students understand and correctly implement distributed systems.
-The framework provides a suite of tools for creating automated tests, including model-checking tests which systematically explore the state-space of students' implementations.
+The framework provides a suite of tools for creating automated tests, including model checking tests which systematically explore the state-space of students' implementations.
 These tests are much more likely to catch many common distributed systems bugs, especially bugs which rely on precise orderings of messages.
 Moreover, when a